shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/entity-and-relation.md

 ![](../../../.gitbook/assets/pathways/the_graph/yarn-codegen.gif)

 Now it's time for you to verify that you have followed the instructions carefully.
-Click on the **Check for expected entites** button on the right to see that your entities are properly defined.
+Click on the **Check for expected entities** button on the right to see that your entities are properly defined.